TipsUpdates

 Purchase Individual Lightning Lanes/Individual Attractions Selections

-If Genie+ isn’t for you, maybe purchasing some Individual Attraction Selections would be better.
+If Genie+ isn’t for you, purchasing some Individual Attraction Selections might be better.
 At each of the four Theme Parks, there are some rides that aren’t included in Genie+.
-This is fluid so make sure you are checking before your trip.
-Mostly it is the top rides such as Star Wars Rise of the Resistance and Avatar Flight of Passage.
+This is fluid, so make sure you check before your trip.
+Mostly, it is the top rides such as Star Wars Rise of the Resistance and Avatar Flight of Passage.

-If Guests want to use the Lightning Lanes for these rides, they will need to purchase them al-a-carte.
+If Guests want to use the Lightning Lanes for these rides, they must purchase them al-a-carte.
 We have more information on how to do this and how much they typically cost HERE if you want to know more about this option.

 Caribbean Beach